ReplicaTest/REPLica/documentation/TestSpecification.md

 ## Expectation

-By default the behaviour of REPLica is to wait for two golden values (one for `stdOut`, one for `stdErr`) to be saved (generaly thanks to `replica run --interactive`) and then to compare the output of the next runs with this _golden value_.
+By default the behaviour of REPLica is to wait for a golden value for `stdOut` to be saved
+(generaly thanks to `replica run --interactive`) and then to compare the output of the next runs with this _golden value_.

 However, users may wants to inline their own expectations directly in the test.
-This can be done by setting the `expectation` field.
+This can be done by setting the `stdOut`, `stdErr` and `file` fields.

-If the field is set, the given value is _immutable_, it cannot be changed using the interactive mode.

-The semantic of `expectation` depends on the type of its value.
+The semantic of an `expectation` depends on the type of its value.

 ### JSON

 There is three types of values that are supported for expactations:

 - **Booleans.** If true, use a golden value, if false, explicitly skip this source
+- **null.** don't check this source (equivalent to `false`)
 - **Strings.** The given string define the exact value that must be match by the output of the command (after a potential normalisation of the space if `spaceSensitive` is set to `False`).
 - **An array of strings.** It defines a partial expectation: the result of the command must contain each member of the array.
 If `spaceSensitive` is set to false, both the output and the expectations are normalized before comparison.
-- **An object.** Each entry is composed of the source that is tested (the key) and the expectation (its content).
-  The source has 2 special values `stdOut` and `stdErr` that correspond to the standard output and standard error expectations.
-  Any other key is interpreted a a **relative path** to a file to be tested.
-  If the object is empty, we just check the golden value for `stdOut` and `stdErr`.
-  The expectation for each source depends on the value, defined as follows:

-    * **Booleans.** If true, use a golden value, if false, explicitly skip this source
-    * **Strings.** The given string define the exact value that must be match by the output of the command (after a potential normalisation of the space if `spaceSensitive` is set to `False`).
-    * **An array of strings.** It defines a partial expectation: the result of the command must contain each member of the array.
-If `spaceSensitive` is set to false, both the output and the expectations are normalized before comparison.
-    * **An object**: allow the defitinion of several requirements that must all be satisfied.
+- **An object**: allow the defitinion of several requirements that must all be satisfied.
   The recognised fields are:

-        - `generated`: A boolean that indicates whether or not we use a golden value
+    * `generated`: A boolean that indicates whether or not we use a golden value
-        - `exact`: Check for that exact string
+    * `exact`: Check for that exact string
-        - `start`: Check if the source starts with this string
+    * `start`: Check if the source starts with this string
-        - `end`: Check if the source ends with this string
+    * `end`: Check if the source ends with this string
-        - `contains`: Check if the source contains all the strings of the provided list of strings
+    * `contains`: Check if the source contains all the strings of the provided list of strings
-        - `consecutive`: Check if the source contains all the strings of the provided list of strings, in the given order.
+    * `consecutive`: Check if the source contains all the strings of the provided list of strings, in the given order.

 ### Dhall